Souwy/Snippetstudy-primitives/README.md

 Boolean: True/False

 ### Operators
 JavaScript operators are used to assign values, compare values, perform arithmetic operations, and more.
-You have
 Typeof: it is a Type operator.
 Returns the type of variable.
 Takes anything mentionned before and makes it a string
 Void: takes everything and makes it undefined (not absolutely useful)

 ### Misc
-repos: repository.
+Repos: repository.
-fork (Github): have an updated copy of a repository. can pull request to the OP, the OP can accept or refuse.
+Fork (Github): have an updated copy of a repository. can pull request to the OP, the OP can accept or refuse.
-clone (Githbu): have a "static" copy of a repository.
+Clone (Githbu): have a "static" copy of a repository.
 It is not linked in any ways to the OP repos.

 ## Review
 * Struggles: